 Community members and community based organisations in three towns in regional NSW (e.g. city councils, police, hospital, health, family and youth organisations).

 Aboriginal Australians experience a disproportionately high burden of alcohol-related injury and violence compared to the general population: alcohol-related violence is 6 to 9 times higher for Aboriginal males and up to 6 to 20 times higher for Aboriginal females, compared to the general Australian population.
 Injury and violence are two main contributors to alcohol-related mortality among Aboriginal Australians, which is a main contributor to the overall health gap between Aboriginal and non-Aboriginal Australians.
 These elevated rates of alcohol-related harm among Aboriginal Australians require a targeted approach.
 Evaluations of Aboriginal-specific alcohol interventions have typically been supply reduction or education strategies.
 Less than one quarter of published evaluations of alcohol interventions conducted in Aboriginal communities specifically targeted reductions in injury and violence and few were implemented in rural communities.
 Of those evaluations, few studies have employed randomisation or a comparison group in their methodology.
 As such, there is a need for rigorous cost-effectiveness evaluations of interventions targeting reductions in alcohol-related injury and violence in geographically diverse Aboriginal communities.

-To quantify the cost-effectiveness of an integrated community empowerment and positive reinforcement intervention for reducing alcohol-related injury and violence among Aboriginal people in two rural locations in NSW.
+To quantify the cost-effectiveness of an integrated community development approach for reducing alcohol-related injury and violence among Aboriginal people in three rural locations in NSW.

-More specifically, in both target locations, the intervention aims to:
+More specifically, in all three target location, the intervention aims to: